karahyx/GeneCTLR/README.md

 input to be used in the **trainCV** function.
 The **trainCV** function trains the model and performs K-fold cross validation.
-The **plotROC** function outputs a Receiver Operating Characteristic curve (or ROC curve) based on the given class predictions and true class labels.
+The **plotROC** function outputs Receiver Operating Characteristic curves (or ROC curves) based on the given class predictions and true class labels.
-The **plotPR** function outputs a Precision-Recall curve (or PR curve) based on the given class predictions and true class labels.
+The **plotPR** function outputs Precision-Recall curves (or PR curves) based on the given class predictions and true class labels.

 The package also contains an RNA-binding protein data set rbps.
 Refer to